Sandark/Vehicle-Management/README.md

 * http://localhost:8080/swagger-ui.html - swagger ui page

 # Gitlab CI
+Repository was originally at Gitlab and later moved to Github.
-Application uses simple CI to ensure that master branch in green state - sources are compiling and tests are working.
+Original repository can be found here - https://gitlab.com/Sandark/vehicle-crud Application uses simple CI to ensure that master branch in green state - sources are compiling and tests are working.